-- 4. Select Office 365 from the To drop down selection box in the Target pane on the right side of the screen. - 5.
+- 1. Select the Calendar button to configure the calendar choices. - 2.
+Select Exchange Server 2013 from the From drop down selection box on the Source pane on the left side of the screen. - 3.
+Enter the Server Name, User Email Address and Password (if necessary). - 4.
+Select Office 365 from the To drop down selection box in the Target pane on the right side of the screen. - 5.
 Enter the required information for the target application. - 6.
 Type in the alternate target calendar folder name if this is an option on your screen.
-Leave this entry blank to accept the default calendar.

-- 7. Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - 8.
+Leave this entry blank to accept the default calendar. - 7.
+Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - 8.
 Once the required information is entered check the Enable Migration checkbox.
 Notice, the green checkmark appears on the Calendar button after you check the Enable Migration checkbox. - 9.
-Optionally, configure and enable the other migration choices if they are to be included with this batch migration. - 10.
+Optionally, confgure and enable the other migration choices if they are to be included with this batch migration. - 10.
 Select the Start Batch Migration button to complete the migration.
 The Migration Monitor will start and show you the migration progress. - 11.
 Once complete, select the OK button to go back to the main screen.